-Risk Level: Extreme Country Overview: It is advised to avoid all travel to North Korea.
+It is advised to avoid all travel to North Korea.
 The security situation remains volatile on the Korean peninsula, and North Korea's political tensions can change with little notice and no warning and pose an extreme risk to visitors.

-Travel is unsafe due to the severe risk of arrest and long-term detention.
-In addition, US passports are only valid for travel to, in, or through North Korea with specific validation from the US Department of State.
+Travel is unsafe due to the high risk of arrest and long-term detention.
+In addition, U.S. passports are only valid for travel to, in, or through North Korea with specific validation from the U.S. Department of State.
 Unique assurances are granted only in limited circumstances.

 Kim Jong Un revealed new plans for his country's military, which point to more intense weapons testing and heightened regional tensions in the coming year.